kwonghua/3D_QuadDrawer/README.md

   [![CLICK HERE FOR DEMO](https://github.com/kwonghua/3D_QuadDrawer/blob/main/demo%20link.png)](https://www.youtube.com/watch?v=vOr3hTKzJ0Y)

-I am not too familiar with uploading, however all the source files are in https://github.com/kwonghua/3D_QuadDrawer/tree/master/Project1
+All the source files are in https://github.com/kwonghua/3D_QuadDrawer/tree/master/Project1
-and all dependencies are in https://github.com/kwonghua/3D_QuadDrawer/tree/master/third_party
+All dependencies are in https://github.com/kwonghua/3D_QuadDrawer/tree/master/third_party

+Can download and use those to compile your own version if you like